 ⚡ CROWN FRACTURE EMERGENCY PROTOCOL

-Condition: Cracks occur in the enamel as a result of a direct blow to the tooth, the risk of pulp necrosis is low.
+Condition: Cracks occur in the enamel due to direct trauma, the risk of pulp necrosis is low.
 There may be no sensitivity in the tooth.

-Diagnosis: Hold a light source parallel to the tooth to examine the crack lines (use the transillumination method).
+Diagnosis: Use a parallel light source (transillumination) to examine the crack lines.

 Treatment: Cover the crack line with resins to prevent food staining, apply fluoride.
-Since pulp vascularization might be damaged, perform a regular vitality test for 5 years.
+Because pulp vasculature might be damaged, perform regular vitality tests for 5 years.

 2. Uncomplicated Crown Fracture (Pulp Closed)

 Condition: Enamel and dentin are fractured but the pulp is not exposed.
-There is no sensitivity to percussion and the mobility of the tooth is within normal limits.
+There is no sensitivity to percussion and mobility is within normal limits.

-Treatment (Shallow Fracture): If the remaining dentin thickness is more than 0.5 mm, restore with composite by applying etching and bonding procedures.
-Alternatively, reattach its own fractured crown fragment for aesthetics.
+Treatment (Shallow Fracture): If remaining dentin thickness is >0.5 mm, restore with composite using acid etching and bonding.
+Alternatively, reattach the fractured crown fragment for aesthetics.

-Treatment (Deep Fracture): If the remaining dentin is less than 0.5 mm, complete the restoration by protecting the pulp with a calcium hydroxide-containing material.
+Treatment (Deep Fracture): If remaining dentin is <0.5 mm, protect the pulp with a calcium hydroxide material and complete the restoration.

-Condition: The fracture involves enamel and dentin, the pulp is exposed and subjected to the oral environment.
+Condition: Fracture involves enamel and dentin, exposing the pulp to the oral environment.

-Open Apex (Incomplete Root Formation): Try to keep the tooth vital; perform a partial pulpotomy by removing 1-2 mm of pulp tissue from the exposed part and cover it with calcium hydroxide, MTA, or Biodentine.
-If more than 72 hours have passed since the trauma, perform a total pulpotomy.
-Absolutely avoid direct pulp capping as the success rate is low.
-If the tooth has become necrotic, apply apexification or pulp revitalization (revascularization).
+Open Apex (Immature Root): Try to keep the tooth vital; remove 1-2 mm of pulp tissue from the exposure site (partial pulpotomy) and cover with calcium hydroxide, MTA, or Biodentine.
+If >72 hours have passed, perform a total pulpotomy.
+Strictly avoid direct pulp capping as the success rate is low.
+If the tooth becomes necrotic, perform apexification or pulp revitalization (revascularization).

-Closed Apex (Complete Root Formation): If only a composite restoration is sufficient, you can choose vital pulp therapies (partial/total pulpotomy).
-However, if you plan a complex restoration requiring a crown-bridge or intraradicular support, perform a direct pulpectomy (root canal treatment).
-If the pulp is necrotic, apply root canal treatment without losing time.
+Closed Apex (Mature Root): If only a composite restoration is sufficient, vital pulp therapies (partial/total pulpotomy) can be preferred.
+However, if a complex restoration requiring a crown-bridge or intra-radicular support is planned, perform pulpectomy (root canal treatment) directly.
+If the pulp is necrotic, perform root canal treatment without delay.

 About

-Hesy Tools is a digital assistant that gathers essential information and calculations needed in clinical dentistry into a single interface.
-While mathematically calculating hematological risk analysis and periodontal staging processes; it acts as a quickly accessible digital reference source for frequently used prescription protocols and anamnesis terms.
-I developed it to accelerate complex processes and access practical information in seconds.
+Hesy Tools is a digital assistant that gathers frequently needed information and calculations in dental practice into a single interface.
+While calculating hematological risk analysis and periodontal staging mathematically; it serves as a quickly accessible digital reference source for frequently used prescription protocols and anamnesis terms.
+I developed it to accelerate complex processes and provide practical information in seconds.